ETS-Android1/AndApp/README.md

 And courses of course.

 ## Final app
-It's not really what I intended...
+It's not really what I intended, I had so much to do but well I can explain you that during the interview.